sn4k3/UVtools/UVtools.ScriptSample/README.md

-This guide is more about to understand the scripting structure and setup the first script, this it's not about learn how to code, if you are a C# programmer than this is not a problem, but if you are starting you can search some tutorials on internet, often you can google what you want, for example Google: C# get current time, and a lot of examples will tell you how to do that.
+This guide is more about to understand the scripting structure and setup the first script, this it's not about learn how to code, if you are a C# programmer than this is not a problem, but if you are starting you can search some tutorials on internet, often you can google what you want, for example Google: "C# get current time", and a lot of examples will tell you how to do that.
 It will take try, error and pratice but once you learn this skill it will be very easy to do this scripts.

 If you need some help regarding with UVtools Core codding you can post your questions at github: https://github.com/sn4k3/UVtools/discussions/categories/scripts